Ares-Developers/Ares-docs/new/mousesha.rst

 Mouse.sha
 ~~~~~~~~~

-SHP compression can now be used on mouse.sha.
+SHP compression can now be used on :file:`mouse.sha`.
 Without Ares, using SHP
-compression on mouse.sha would result in a garbled mouse cursor in-
+compression on :file:`mouse.sha` would result in a garbled mouse cursor in-game

+.. important:: Not yet successfully implemented.

-game.
-SHP compression can be used on mouse.sha.
+.. index; Cursors; SHP compression can be used on mouse.sha.

 .. versionadded:: 0.1

-NB: Not yet successfully implemented.

-<<<SEPARATOR>>>